Tchimwa/Appgw-Gateway-Features-Lab/README.md

 ## Case scenarios

+### Assumptions

+- Both DNS servers already have 169.63.29.16 as forwarder
+- The initials used in this lab are mine **"tcs"**, so yours will be different and your resources' name as well
+- The certificate used here is my personal certificate and I manage the CN domain name.
+You can use yours and make some changes on the script and the configuration

 ### End-to-end TLS Termination with a Multi-site listener

 Looking at the default configuration, we have an End-to-End SSL termination with a multi-site listener named "_https-traffic_", the Backend HTTP settings "_appgwkv-https-settings_" using the routing rule "_appgwkv-https-rule_" and connected to the backend pool  "_appgwkv-pool_" that is currently hosting couple web servers serving 3 hostnames : _**www.ced-sougang.com, netdata.ced-sougang.com, labtime.ced-sougang.com**_.